Azure/vagrant-azure/README.md

 ## Configuration

-The vagrant-azure provide exposes a few Azure specific configuration options:
+The vagrant-azure provide exposes Azure specific configuration options:

 ### Mandatory

-For instructions on how to setup an Azure Active Directory Application see: <https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/>

 * `tenant_id`: Your Azure Active Directory Tenant Id.
 * `client_id`: Your Azure Active Directory application client id.
 * `client_secret`: Your Azure Active Directory application client secret.
 * `subscription_id`: The Azure subscription Id you'd like to use.
+*Note: to procure these values see: [Create an Azure Active Directory Application](#create-an-azure-active-directory-aad-application)*

 ### Optional